kchian/MAI_Project/docs/final.md

 The neural network has two hidden layers of 256 nodes each, using a hyperbolic tangent (tanh) activation function.
 It also has a value function which mirrors the primary neural network architecture.

 The algorithm was trained on an environment with obstacles of lava and logs in fixed positions to learn about the hazards and how to avoid them.
 The goal, as with the evaluation, was to attack and kill the pig.
-It was trained for approximately 3 hours and 280 epochs.
+It was trained for approximately 3 hours and 280 epochs on one environment, and another 2 hours on a different one.

 Since the agent is trained on a fixed environment with no randomness, it is possible to overfit the example environment.
 For example, if the agent learns that it can avoid logs by moving around it to the left, but there is eventually a log next to the wall, the agent would fail to recognize that it cannot avoid the obstacle by avoiding it to the left.
 This can be overcome to some extent by further honing the training environment, or augmenting a previously-trained model with a new environment.